 Are gilt funds safe?

 Investing in gilts isn’t right for everyone.
 While gilts are as seen as ‘safe’ their returns are generally pedestrian compared with other areas such as the stock market over the long term.
-In addition, your capital is at risk, and they can suffer badly when interest rates suddenly rise, especially longer dated gilts.
+In addition, your capital is at risk, and they can suffer badly when inflation and interest rate expectations suddenly rise, especially longer dated gilts.

 This is what has happened in recent years as inflation ramped up much faster than widely expected and took longer to fall.
-However, from this juncture there are good arguments for holding bonds and gilts as part of a more secure part of a diversified portfolio, and the asset class stands to benefit from an environment where interest rates fall by more than widely anticipated.
+However, from this juncture there are good arguments for holding bonds and gilts as balancing assets in a diversified portfolio, and the asset class stands to benefit from an environment where interest rates fall more than widely anticipated.

 Is it the right time to invest in gilt funds?